beanian/lennyToastAdventure/README.md

 npm start
 ```

-Then open http://localhost:8080 in your browser to view the placeholder game scene.
+Then open http://localhost:8080 in your browser to play through eight kitchen-themed worlds as Lenny collects toast and avoids Sockroaches.